hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step2-prepare.md

 # Preparations #

-There are two things to prepare before installing OpenFaaS:
+There are a few things to prepare before installing OpenFaaS:

+## Namespaces ##

 1\.
 Create and configure two namespaces, one for the OpenFaaS core services _openfaas_ and a second for the functions _openfaas-fn_.